 Ebbels, S.H., Nicoll, H., Clark, B., Eachus, B., Gallagher, A., Horniman, K., Jennings, M., Montgomery (nee McEvoy), K., Nimmo, E., Turner., G. (2012).
 Effectiveness of semantic therapy for children with word finding difficulties in pupils with a persistent language impairment: a randomised control trial.
 International Journal of Language and Communication Disorders, 47: 35-51.Winner of the 2012 IJLCD Article Prize

-When not at work, Kate enjoys spending time with her husband and two young children.
+When not at work, Kate enjoys spending time with her husband and two children.

-She is an engaging, dynamic therapist who loves working with children and their families and seeing them achieve their goals – big or small, “The children are the best part of the job!”
+She is an engaging, dynamic therapist who loves working with clients of all ages and their families and seeing them achieve their goals – big or small, “The clients are the best part of the job!”

 Tyler is a certified practicing member of Speech Pathology Australia.